elvisimprsntr/siriproxy-radstat/README.md

 Thermostats
 -----------

-The [Advance Technical Information] (http://www.radiothermostat.com/latestnews.html#advanced) page documents the Wi-Fi USNAP Module API for the Radio Thermostat brand and re-branded thermostats documents the API for the CT80, CT30, and 3M50 thermostarts.
+The [Advance Technical Information] (http://www.radiothermostat.com/latestnews.html#advanced) page provides access to Wi-Fi USNAP Module API document for thermostat models CT80, CT30, and 3M50.

 Radio Thermosts models CT22 and CT20 also have WiFi capability, but I do not know if those use the same API.